 Learn more about SOIL SERIES:

-Francesca Fiore is an artist from Pennsylvania whose process-based work explores familial intimacy, history, and failed systems of memory through research, pedagogy, performance, video, installation, and text.
-She holds a Master of Fine Arts from Parsons School of Design and received her Bachelor of Fine Arts from Rutgers University’s Mason Gross School of the Arts.
+Francesca Fiore is an artist from Philadelphia whose process-based and relational work explores collectivity, intimacy, history, and memory through research, pedagogy, performance, video, installation, and text.
+She holds a MFA in Fine Arts from Parsons School of Design and received her BFA in Visual Arts from Rutgers University’s Mason Gross School of the Arts.

 Hillary Wagner is an artist from Bethel, Ohio, a village in Clermont County where her family farmed for generations.
 She received her MFA in Fine Arts from Parsons School of Design and a BA in Fine Arts from Mount Vernon Nazarene University.
 She primarily works in sculpture and installation, but also in video, sound, photography, text, and drawing.
 Driven by a strong relationship to materiality, her work deals with questions of origin and place, memory and labor, stewardship and nurture; and how these concerns intersect with her feelings of alienation and displacement.

 Matthew Kosinski is our resident poet and editor.
 Matt is from New Jersey and he holds an MFA from The New School.
 His work deals with appropriated text, stock photography, religion and myth, the convergence of image and object, socioeconomic disenfranchisement, and manufactured desires.
 Read Matt’s poetic contributions to the project here.